 You will enter the Acropolis through the original gateway Propylaea.
-The Parthenon is right in the middle and the most important temple on the Acropolis, but the other temples are also worth visiting.
+The Parthenon is right in the middle and the most important temple on the Acropolis.
+Other temples are also a well worth visit.
 The old temple of Athena, the temple of Athena Nike, Erechtheion, all beautiful structures of the ancient world.

 The restoration of the Parthenon and other temples is still under constructions as they were destroyed in the 17th century after a big explosion.
 At night the Acropolis is lit and is visible from all over Athens.

 Of course, when visiting an ancient site there are lots of tourists.
 Especially at the Acropolis, it an be very crowned.
 Even in the afternoon, which is most of the time the less crowded time.

 There are two main access points for the Acropolis hill, the first is at the slopes near the Acropolis metro station.
 This is the entrance we used.
 We bought a combination ticket for all the ancient sites in Athens which cost us 30 EUR pp. (entree for only the Acropolis and the Slopes is 20 EUR pp).
 Much cheaper than buying single tickets, even if you only will visit three sites.
 The second entrance is at the top of the Acropolis hill and will cost you 12 EUR pp. This would be a good option if you have limit time in Athens, but we really recommend to visit the Slopes including the Dionysus theater.